jharwell/sierra/docs/src/roadmap.rst

-- The performance profile of sims (really the algorithms/controllers used) using something like vtune, grof, kcachegrind, etc. This would be done by wrapping the call to execute given sim on a target platform with whatever is required by the profiling tool, and then averaging (if supported by the tool) the data in stage 3, and generating some graphs/reports from the data in stage 4 (hopefully using native faculties the tool provides).
+- The performance profile of sims (really the algorithms/controllers used) using something like vtune, grof, kcachegrind, etc. This would be done by wrapping the call to execute given sim on a target engine with whatever is required by the profiling tool, and then averaging (if supported by the tool) the data in stage 3, and generating some graphs/reports from the data in stage 4 (hopefully using native faculties the tool provides).